f3rm/f3rm/README.md

 ### Downloading Example Datasets

 We provide example datasets which you can download using the `f3rm-download-data` command.
-By default, the script will download all the datasets (requires 1.5GB disk space) into the `datasets/` directory relative to your current directory.
+By default, the script will download all the datasets (requires <span style="color:red">1.5GB</span> disk space) into the `datasets/` directory relative to your current directory.

-Run `f3rm-download-data -h` to see how to change these options.
+Run `f3rm-download-data -h` to see how to download specific datasets or set your own save directory.

 ### Training a Feature Field

 We provide the functionality to train a NeRF and distill features in parallel.
 The default features we distill are CLIP features.
-You can distill DINO features by setting `--pipeline.datamanager.feature-type DINO`.
+You can distill DINO features instead by adding `--pipeline.datamanager.feature-type DINO`.

 ```bash
 ns-train f3rm --data <data_folder>